-Students who have been academically suspended from John Tyler Community College may re-enroll after serving a one-semester suspension.
+Students who have been academically suspended from John Tyler Community College may re-enroll after serving a onesemester suspension.
 Students who have been academically suspended from any other institution of higher education may enroll after submitting their college transcripts and copies of their letters of suspension.
 Students who have been dismissed from any institution, including John Tyler Community College, are normally not admitted to the institution.
-Dismissed students may petition the Academic Status Committee requesting exceptions to this policy.
+Dismissed students may petition the Academic Status Committee by submitting their requests to the dean of students requesting exceptions to this policy.
 All petitions must be submitted in writing at least four weeks prior to the first day of classes for the semester in which admission is sought.